Satyagraha: American Civil Rights Movement

-Satyagraha in relation to genocide
+In relation to genocide

 In view of the Nazi persecution of the Jews in Germany, Gandhi offered satyagraha as a method of combating oppression and genocide, stating:

 If I were a Jew and were born in Germany and earned my livelihood there, I would claim Germany as my home even as the tallest Gentile German might, and challenge him to shoot me or cast me in the dungeon; I would refuse to be expelled or to submit to discriminating treatment.
 And for doing this I should not wait for the fellow Jews to join me in civil resistance, but would have confidence that in the end the rest were bound to follow my example.
 If one Jew or all the Jews were to accept the prescription here offered, he or they cannot be worse off than now.
-And suffering voluntarily undergone will bring them an inner strength and joy [...] the calculated violence of Hitler may even result in a general massacre of the Jews by way of his first answer to the declaration of such hostilities.
+And suffering voluntarily undergone will bring them an inner strength and joy ... the calculated violence of Hitler may even result in a general massacre of the Jews by way of his first answer to the declaration of such hostilities.
 But if the Jewish mind could be prepared for voluntary suffering, even the massacre I have imagined could be turned into a day of thanksgiving and joy that Jehovah had wrought deliverance of the race even at the hands of the tyrant.
 For to the God-fearing, death has no terror.

 When Gandhi was criticized for these statements, he responded in another article entitled "Some Questions Answered":

 Friends have sent me two newspaper cuttings criticizing my appeal to the Jews.
 The two critics suggest that in presenting non-violence to the Jews as a remedy against the wrong done to them, I have suggested nothing new...
-What I have pleaded for is renunciation of violence of the heart and consequent active exercise of the force generated by the great renunciation.”
+What I have pleaded for is renunciation of violence of the heart and consequent active exercise of the force generated by the great renunciation.

-In a similar vein, anticipating a possible attack on India by Japan during World War II, Gandhi recommended satyagraha as a means of national defense (what is now sometimes called "Civilian Based Defense" (CBD) or "social defence"):
+In a similar vein, anticipating a possible attack on India by Japan during World War II, Gandhi recommended satyagraha as a means of national defense (what is now sometimes called "civilian-based defense" (CBD) or "social defence"):